JereMedr/java-guide/topics/src/interfaces/interfaces.md

 ## When Not to Use Interfaces
 - When a class will not have multiple implementations.
 - When a base class provides default behavior and state management that subclasses can inherit.
-- When you need to define a class with a significant amount of common behavio- r.1
+- When you need to define a class with a significant amount of common behavior.